 Todd Obituaries

-It was reported on April 26th, 2019 that Della Rae South (Mains) passed on in Blountville, Tennessee.
+It was written on April 26th, 2019 that Della Rae South (Mains) passed on in Blountville, Tennessee.
 Ms. South was 83 years old and was born in Todd, NC.
 Send flowers to express your sympathy and honor Della Rae's life.

 History